Graduate Foreign Policy recruitment

 In addition to the above, we're looking for people who have SOME of the following skills or experience.

-Excellent grades, academic award or scholarship, further postgraduate studies
+Outstanding academic achievement demonstrated by: excellent grades, or a tertiary academic award or scholarship, or further postgraduate studies

 |Mātauranga Māori||Strong skills, perspectives and knowledge from the Māori world, including Māori culture and the Treaty of Waitangi|